Loading...

 Add Protein

-Include a source of protein in your smoothie, such as Greek yogurt or a scoop of protein powder, to help slow down the absorption of sugars.
+Incorporate a source of protein, such as Greek yogurt or a scoop of protein powder, into your smoothie.
+This can help slow down the absorption of sugars.

 Add Cinnamon

 Sprinkle some cinnamon into your smoothie.
-Cinnamon has properties that may help regulate blood sugar levels.
+Cinnamon is believed to have properties that may help regulate blood sugar.

 Find Glucose response for your favourite foods